PRM Exam (Professional Risk Manager)

 Format of PRM Exam I

-Considering the number of questions, you need to attempt in given time, PRM Level I exam contains a total of 36 questions which needs to be answered in 2 hours’ time.
+Considering the number of questions you need to attempt in a given time, the PRM Level I exam contains a total of 36 questions that need to be answered in 2 hours’ time.
 The questions are MCQs and are selected randomly from the syllabus as per the weightage requirement, and the exam doesn’t have any negative marking.
-You are required to score a minimum of 60% to clear the exam and the exam can be taken only in the English Language.
-It is an online exam and conducted in more than 165 countries consisting of nearly 5000 locations.
+You are required to score a minimum of 60% to clear the exam, and the exam can be taken only in the English Language.
+It is an online exam and is conducted in more than 165 countries consisting of nearly 5000 locations.

 source – PRMIA

 - Finance Theory – This section carries 36% weightage, and you will study about the risk and its aversion, CAPM, Basics of capital structure, Valuation of forwarding contracts, and Options Pricing.

 - Financial Instruments – This section carries 36% weightage, and hence you are required to have descriptive and pricing knowledge on the various financial instruments like Bonds, Futures and Forwards, Swaps, Credit Derivatives, etc.